 However, border tensions with Guatemala and increased drug and human trafficking into Mexico via Belize have made it rank consistently high worldwide when it comes to violence.

 You may have heard stories about how dangerous or how safe Belize is and may well be wondering is it safe to travel to Belize?

 We have crafted this guide to staying safe in Belize so that you don’t have to worry anymore.
-All of us over here at The Broke Backpacker believe you CAN and SHOULD be able to travel smartly, safely and responsibly all whilst having the best time ever!
+All of us over here at The Broke Backpacker believe you CAN travel smartly, safely, and responsibly – all whilst having the best time ever!

 Naturally, we’re going to be covering a lot of different topics.
 That means basically everything from whether it’s safe to travel solo in Belize to whether or not Belize is safe for female travelers.
 We believe that traveling to Belize is safe – public transport, food, and lodging all included – but only if travelers are sharp and aware of their surroundings.